 Unique trait: Talks to plants.

 Let’s say you want a salad.
 Well, you will have to go through some gravel, go: “EEK!” because you found a snail and get over your neighbor’s disgusting lip-smacking before you get to enjoy the succulent leaves covered in innovative dressing.
 Because it will taste better after getting past all of that.

 ~The main course~

-A sumptuous piece of “everything is hunky dory” pretend meat is served.
-The pretend meat is the dicovery of the century.
+A sumptuous piece of “everything is hunky-dory” pretend meat is served.
+The pretend meat is the discovery of the century.
 The thing that, people say, will end global warming and save the planet.
 But!
 It is served with a twist of faith side dish.
 A waiter whispers to the eating protagonist cop that the chef is dead.
 Our cop has to answer the call of duty.
 Which pisses his girlfriend off who is tired of the job always coming first.
 She yells “IT’S OVER!” and storms off.
 Our cop comes into the kitchen to find a purple chef with yellow eyes and froth bubbles around of his mouth.
 “The last thing he tasted was the salad dressing this afternoon” says the waiter.
-The cop is horrofied.
-The meal has gone from hunky dory to holy shit.
-The clock starts..Let the fun begin…
+The cop is horrified.
+The meal has gone from hunky-dory to holy shit.
+The clock starts…Let the fun begin…

 My screenwriting “meals” mostly end up with me serving up a warm “happily ever after” dessert.
 But sometimes I leave it open.
 You know, throw some loose ingredients on a plate and let the dinner guest make up the dessert by himself.

 Is definitely “Underdogs”.
 I might take a “pigs snout”.
 You know, some character that is frowned upon by other characters, given a hard time or misunderstood in some way and then have them come out on top…of a bed of sautéed vegetables, glistening with a savory, tasty sauce and making the antagonists “eat it”.

 Which three movies can I gobble up, over and over again?